-Amendment 20 (2002) to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico was submitted to NMFS in June 2001 and approved in May 2002.
-The amendment established a three-year moratorium on the issuance of charter vessel or headboat (for hire) permits for the reef fish fishery, coastal migratory pelagics, and dolphin/wahoo fisheries in the exclusive economic zone (EEZ) of the Gulf.
+Amendment 20 (2002) to the Reef Fish FMP was submitted to NMFS in June 2001 and approved in May 2002.
+The amendment established a three-year moratorium on the issuance of charter vessel or headboat (for hire) permits for the reef fish fishery, coastal migratory pelagics in the exclusive economic zone (EEZ) of the Gulf.
 NMFS promulgated the charter moratorium regulations (67 FR, 43558, June 28, 2002) to implement Amendment 14 to the CMP FMP and Reef Fish FMP and Amendment 20 to the Reef Fish FMP.
 However, after reviewing the administrative record, NMFS determined that the amendments contained an error that did not correctly reflect the actions approved by the Council.
 Thus, the regulations implementing the amendments also contained this error, and not all persons entitled to receive charter vessel/headboat (for-hire) permits under the moratorium approved by the Council would be able to receive permits under the promulgated regulations.